fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **Cryptography**: it is the process of encoding data into unintelligible codes to make it secure and hidden.
 Only the required key may be used to decode and read the data.

 * **Crypto wallet**: these wallets store public and private keys allowing users to send, receive, and store tokens.
 The tokens reside on the blockchain and the wallet accesses them.

+* **DAO**: a Decentralized Autonomous Organization (DAO) is a collection of individuals that get together without having any decisions made for them by a centralised authority figure or corporation.
+These are constructed using smart contracts on a blockchain.
+Members of DAOs frequently pay their way in by buying a governance token designed just for the DAO, which gives them the right to vote on decisions affecting how the money fund is used and handled.
+People from all around the world may be a part of these organisations, and they frequently interact on Discord channels.

 * **Decentralization**: it is the term used to describe the transition of power and control to a decentralized system from a centralized structure, government, or party.